bobjrsenior/SMBBMCourseModifier/README.md

 When making custom courses, knowing what the default ones look like is helpful.
 This repo has a list of the default courses for convenience.
 You can find them [here](/Default_Course_Defs.json)

 Disclaimer: Some default courses use a next_step value of 0.
 Unless you really want a value of 0 use 1 in your custom course instead.
-The BepInEx version (and hopefully BMM version eventually) supports 0 and negative next_step values so you risk making an unbeatable course if you leave it at 0.
+The mod supports 0 and negative next_step values so you risk making an unbeatable course if you leave it at 0.
 The mod avoids this when loading default courses but can't for custom ones since it could be intentional.

 ## Building